wireapp/wire-docs/src/how-to/administrate/coturn-client-certificate.md

 - `my-ca-key.pem` — CA private key; keep this secure, it is needed for all future renewals
 - `my-ca.csr` — can be deleted

-**Important**: Wait until Wire Cloud confirms your CA is in their trust store before proceeding.
+**Important**: Wait until your federation partner confirms your CA is in their trust store before proceeding.

 ## Step 2: Create a Certificate Signing Request (CSR)